jcamilovelandiab/Lab1-MVNGIT/README.md

 In this laboratory a generic linked list was implemented.
 The mean and standard deviation were calculated based on the linked list elements.

+## Prerequisites

+It is necessary to have installed java 1.8 and maven on the computer where the program will run.

+## Program description

 The linked list was implemented with a Node class.
 The node class has the following structure:

   ![](https://github.com/jcamilovelandiab/TareaMVNGIT/blob/master/images/Node%20structure.png)